silogen/kaiwo/docs/docs/admin/configuration.md

 *   **`spec.resourceFlavors` -> Kueue `ResourceFlavor`:**
     *   Each entry in this list directly defines a Kueue `ResourceFlavor`.
     *   The controller ensures a corresponding `ResourceFlavor` exists for each entry, creating or updating it as necessary based on the specified `name`, `nodeLabels`, and `taints`.
-    *   If an entry is removed from this list, the controller deletes the corresponding `ResourceFlavor` (provided it owns it).
+    *   If an entry is removed from this list, the controller deletes the corresponding `ResourceFlavor`.

 *   **`spec.clusterQueues` -> Kueue `ClusterQueue` and `LocalQueue`:**
     *   Each entry in this list defines a Kueue `ClusterQueue`.
 The controller translates the structure into a standard `ClusterQueueSpec` and ensures the resource exists and matches the definition.
 Removing an entry deletes the corresponding `ClusterQueue`.